goodekat/LIME-diagnostics-paper/README.md

 Repository for short and sweet ASA data science journal paper on diagnostics for LIME

-## Changes to make to limeaid

-Explanation scatterplot:

-- figure out issue with legend ordering and factor levels within a legend object
-- try moving supports/contradicts legend to the bottom of the figure
+## To Do

-- extend to the density simulation case
+- Extend to the explanation scatter plot to the density simulation case
+- Update paper as necessary with the new plot
+- Final round of proof reading